Nowra: Media

-Nowra also receives 5 free-to-air television channels from Knights Hill, commercial channels Seven, WIN and Network 10, and public broadcasters ABC and SBS.
+Nowra also receives 5 free-to-air television channels from Knights Hill, commercial channels Seven, WIN (Nine) and Network 10, and public broadcasters ABC and SBS.
 Due to tropospheric ducting from Newcastle in the Shoalhaven area via Knights Hill, a translator site at Cambewarra Mountain in Nowra North is an alternative source of television reception and assists those affected by the Newcastle ducting.

 Local newspapers is served by The Shoalhaven and Nowra News and South Coast Register.